 - When something says it has “4K resolution” it is referring to the approximated horizontal count of pixels on the display

 - Sometimes 4K is referred to as 2160p

 - 4K is 100% worth the investment for home theater and films

-- 4K is 100% worth the investment for gaming (if you can afford the steap pricepoint)
+- 4K is 100% worth the investment for Gaming (if you can afford the steep pricepoint)

 Have any questions or opinions not expressed in this post?
 Feel free to leave a comment below!